Foods That Cause Bloating : The Foods That Make You Gassy

 By Sara Novak

-It is not a pleasant feeling.
+Excess gas is not a pleasant feeling.
 You are doing everything you can to eat healthy but you still feel bloated, like someone has hooked you up to a helium machine and pumped you full of gas.
 Your stomach is distended and if you are not careful, you might let out a toot in the most embarrassing of places.
-Unfortunately, a number of foods that are considered healthy often do not sit well in the gut, which means that they cause gas and bloating.
+Unfortunately, a number of foods that are considered healthy often do not sit well in the gut, which means that they cause excess gas and belly bloat.
 If you are trying to beat the bloat, you may need to limit the foods that are making you musical, here is what you need to know.

 Table Of Contents: